 Research suggests a recommended minimum density of at least 10 homes/acre to support rail service.
 For the Green Line D stations in Newton, the densities are: Chestnut Hill—1.9; Newton Centre—3.2; Newton Highlands—4.0; Eliot—4.2; Waban—2.1; Woodland—3.6; Riverside—2.3.

 Compact: "After factoring in the housing demand created by... new workers, the increasing number of senior households, and the changing needs of existing residents, we estimate that the [15 municipalities of the] Metro Mayors Coalition will need to add 185,000 housing units from 2015–2030 in order to meet demand and reduce—or at least stabilize—housing costs."
-Pro-rated by population size, that means Newton should ideally be adding over 1,000 units a year through 2030.
-We're not even coming close.
+Pro-rated by population size, that means Newton should ideally add 1,000+ units a year through 2030.

 Approved by City Council on 10/5/20.
 It allows construction of 100% affordable, four-story apartment buildings anywhere in the city by right, entirely eliminates parking minimums, and eliminates or mitigates any zoning feature that impeded apartment construction.